Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Conclusion

-F0083 also has an extended low surface brightness feature, stretching anticlockwise around the galaxy from the North to the South-East, reminiscent of the tidal features found in galaxies such as Messier 51.
-In Fig.~\ref{fig:F0083_regions_age_maps}, we show that this feature is associated with an increased \sfr\ at $\tlb\approx1\,$Gyr, indicative of being formed by a previous interaction.
-We verify that both this feature and the opposing spiral arms are present in the resolved stellar mass surface density map (Fig.~\ref{fig:mass_map_radial_profile}), and thus this ``unwinding'' effect cannot be attributed to ram-pressure stripping as in \cite{bellhouse_gasp_2021}.
-Following the prescription of \cite{vulcani_gasp_2021}, we look for all galaxies within a radius of 30\arcsec\ ($\sim140\,\kpc$) which satisfy the equation of \cite{vollmer_new_2005}, \textit{i.e.} are sufficiently massive at a close enough distance to exert a tidal force on F0083.
-Despite the highly disturbed morphology, we find no evidence that the nearby galaxy 29959 (ID from UNCOVER DR3, also named HLS001428-302334 in \citealt{rawle_star_2014}) has previously interacted, or is sufficiently massive to currently exert a tidal force on F0083.
-We can confirm that 29959 appears to be undergoing outside-in quenching as a result of ram-pressure stripping, and that given the orientation of the extended tail, it is highly likely that this object is on first infall towards the cluster centre.
-Two other galaxies, 24426 and 30948, satisfy the tidal interaction criterion for the lower limit of $M_*^{\rm{F0083}}$.
-Both appear to have S0 morphologies, and based on our SED fitting, are fully quiescent at the time of observation.
-Given the large projected distances, and the uncertainties over the mass of F0083, we suggest that it is unlikely that either of these galaxies are responsible for the tidal feature.
-Instead, we favour the compact elliptical galaxy 28171, embedded in the tidal stream along our line-of-sight as the primary cause of the disturbed morphology.
+F0083 also has an extended low surface brightness feature, stretching anticlockwise around the galaxy from the north to the south-east, reminiscent of the tidal features found in galaxies such as Messier 51.
+In Fig.~\ref{fig:F0083_regions_age_maps}, we show that this feature is associated with an increased \sfr\ at $\tlb\lesssim1\,$Gyr, indicative of being formed by a previous interaction.
+We verify that both this feature and the opposing spiral arms are present in the resolved stellar mass surface density map (Fig.~\ref{fig:mass_map_radial_profile}), and thus this unwinding effect cannot be attributed to RPS as in \cite{bellhouse_gasp_2021}.
+Following the prescription of \cite{henriksen_tidal_1996}, we looked for all galaxies within a radius of 30\arcsec\ ($\sim140\,\kpc$) that satisfy Eq.~\ref{eq:interaction_criterion}, i.e. that are sufficiently massive at a close enough distance to exert a tidal force on F0083.
+Despite the highly disturbed morphology, we find no evidence that the nearby galaxy 29959 (ID from UNCOVER DR3, also named HLS001428-302334 in \citealt{rawle_star_2014}) has previously interacted with or is sufficiently massive to currently exert a tidal force on F0083.
+We can confirm that 29959 appears to be undergoing outside-in quenching as a result of RPS (see Appendix~\ref{app:spatially_resolved_29959}), and that given the orientation of the extended tail, it is highly likely that this object is on first infall towards the cluster centre.
+As with F0083, we constructed a simple analytic model of RPS, estimating that 29959 has lost $\approx85\%$ of its initial gas mass.
+We find that the nearby galaxy 26055 (also ID 1272 in \citealt{watson_glass-jwst_2025}) at $z_{\rm{grism}}=0.306$, separated from F0083 by a projected distance 46\,\kpc, is the most probable cause of the disturbed morphology, with its own SFH showing a sudden burst between $0.25\lesssim\tlb\lesssim1\,$Gyr.
+We also identified a second interaction candidate, the quiescent elliptical galaxy 28171, embedded in the tidal stream along our line of sight.
+Whilst we cannot rule out tidal interactions with the cluster potential as a possible explanation, at the present position of F0083, the tidal acceleration ratio from the cluster is substantially weaker compared to the estimated acceleration from either candidate galaxy.